mynodebtc/mynode_docs/docs/troubleshooting/stuck-copying-files.md

-# My Device Gets Stuck Copying Files
+# My Device is stuck at Copying Files

-Some user may encouter an issue where the copying files step of QuickSync stalls and gets stuck or will get to a point and then restart from 0%.
+Some users may encouter an issue where the "copying files" step of QuickSync stalls and gets stuck or will get to a point and then restart from 0%.
 This is likely due to power or driver issues related to the external disk drive.

 ### Hard Disk Drive